 However, before getting into the explanation of each step, let us first list the common materials or tools that might be required for this project.

 - Shop vacuum cleaner.

 Step #1: Assessing the condition of the gap

-The first step is to closely assess the condition of joint.
+The first step is to closely assess the condition of the joint.
 Specifically, you should be looking for defects, edge spalling, contamination, moisture, condition of the filler material and sealant (if present), etc. Then, based on this assessment, you can know the extent of necessary maintenance and repair works.
 In addition, measure and note the width of the gap.

 Step #2: Preparing the surface

 Surface preparation is always essential for a satisfactory performance of the sealant.
 In this step, you should repair defects and clean the surface from any materials that can negatively affect the bond of the sealant.

 - First, use the shop vacuum cleaner or compressed air to preliminary clean the gap from leaves, debris, and dirt.

 - Second, if there is a failed sealant, pull it out of the joint.